 Killed Off for Real: She is taken by Slender Man and later confirmed to have been killed when Noah finds her obituary.

-Oh Crap: She calls Noah during his first livestream and reveals the Slender Man has been stalking her.
+Oh, Crap: She calls Noah during his Valentines day livestream and reveals the Slender Man has been stalking her.

 Real Life Writes the Plot: Bad blood between Adam Rosner and the actress who played Sarah led to delays in filming, and finally led him to re-write the final part of the Thanksgiving Day footage so her character doesn't appear on-camera.